flimflam-austin/hugo-cms-test/site/content/quick_reads/20180606-18-06-04-kate-spade/index.md

       officially took the name “Kate **Valentine** Spade.”
     _key: card-4-f7f5585c-cbf7-4b09-84ba-1c1ce204dda9
   - order: 4
+    body: >-
-    body: "> “I will say this was not unexpected by me.
+      > “I will say this was not unexpected by me.
 I’d flown out to Napa and NYC several times in the past 3-4 years to help her to get the treatment she needed (inpatient hospitalization). … She was a dear little person.
-So dear a\x14 so kind, so funny…I’m off to bed for a good cry.”  \n  \n  \n  \nReta Saffo, Kate Spade's older sister in an email to their hometown newspaper, The Kansas City Star.
-Saffo says her sister suffered from mental illness."
+So dear, so kind, so funny…I’m off to bed for a good cry.”

+      Reta Saffo, Kate Spade's older sister in an email to their hometown newspaper, The Kansas City Star.
+Saffo says her sister suffered from mental illness.
     _key: card-5-c2b4caff-d495-4993-b389-66df5d0f9c47
   - order: 5
     body: >-